16 common mistakes that drive up construction costs and jeopardize building safety And tips to avoid them

 16- Ignoring future maintenance requirements

-Failing to think about maintenance from the design stage makes it difficult to access systems and services later, raising operating costs and reducing the building's efficiency in the long term.
+Not thinking about maintenance from the design stage leads to difficult access to systems and services later on, raising operating costs and reducing the building's efficiency in the long run.